A Chirality-Based Quantum Leap: Chirality and Spin Theory

-In spite of the many attractive features of the description of CISS within a first principles framework, theoretical studies have primarily relied on model Hamiltonians, since \textit{ab initio} calculations on complex helical structures can be challenging \cite{Michaeli2017, Naaman2015}.
-Most standard implementations of DFT can treat periodic and/or finite molecular systems, which can necessitate the inclusion of hundreds or even thousands of atoms in the simulation cell while studying such a structure.
-The computational time for ground state calculations using local or semi-local exchange correlation functionals scales cubically in the number of atoms in the simulation cell, while those employing Hartree-Fock or hybrid exchange scale as the fourth power.
-In view of this, systematic first principles simulation techniques which treat the helical symmetry exactly \cite{banerjee2020ab, ghosh2019symmetry} (and therefore employ only a minimal unit cell to represent the system being studied) and efficient methods for computing exchange interactions \cite{lin2016adaptively, hu2017adaptively} within such a symmetry adapted framework, are likely to emerge as powerful tools for DFT studies of the CISS effect in complex helical structures, in the near future.
+In spite of the attractive features of CISS theories within a first-principles framework, first-principles calculations on complex helical structures and assemblies can be challenging \cite{Maslyuk2018, Zoellner2020}.
+Most standard implementations of DFT can treat periodic and/or finite molecular systems, with hundreds or even thousands of atoms in the simulation cell.
+The computational time for ground-state calculations using local or semi-local exchange correlation functionals scales with the cube of the number of atoms, while those employing Hartree-Fock or hybrid exchange scale with the fourth power.
+In view of these difficulties, systematic first-principles methods that treat the helical symmetry more exactly \cite{banerjee2021ab, banerjee2021, Ghosh2019a} (and therefore employ only a minimal unit cell to represent the system being studied), besides efficient methods for computing exchange interactions \cite{lin2016, Hu2017} within such a symmetry-adapted framework, are likely to emerge as powerful tools for DFT analysis of the CISS effect in complex structures.

-The development of first-principles descriptions of molecular properties has been (and still is) profiting from quantitative benchmark experiments\cite{Vladimiro2018}.
+The development of first-principles descriptions of molecular properties profits from quantitative benchmark experiments\cite{Vladimiro2018}.
 As is often the case in molecular electronics and spintronics, the lack of detailed atomistic control makes it extremely challenging to come up with such quantitative benchmark experiments for CISS.
-Therefore, it is crucial to have systematic experimental studies of the qualitative dependence of SP on molecular structures and their arrangements, as recently provided in\cite{Naaman2012}.
-Together with further related studies, \textit{e.g.}, on the role of local vs.\ axial chirality or on subtle structural modifications via chemical substituents or heteroatoms, this could provide a strong foundation on which further developments of a first-principles theory of CISS could build.
+Therefore, it is critical to have access to systematic experimental studies that probe the dependence of spin polarization on molecular structures and their arrangements, as recently provided in Ref.\ \citenum{Mishra2020a}.
+Together with further related studies, \textit{e.g.}, on the role of local \textit{vs.}\ axial chirality or on subtle structural modifications \textit{via} chemical substituents or heteroatoms, benchmark experiments could provide a strong foundation on which to develop of a first-principles theory of CISS.